wacncontent/CustomizeTool/removeCommentOutput2/articles/vpn-gateway/vpn-gateway-multi-site.md

 <properties
-   pageTitle="Connect multiple on-premises sites to a virtual network using a VPN Gateway" description="This article will walk you through connecting multiple local on-premises sites to a virtual network using a VPN Gateway for the classic deployment model." services="vpn-gateway" documentationCenter="na"
+   pageTitle="Connect a virtual network to multiple sites using VPN Gateway and PowerShell | Azure" description="This article will walk you through connecting multiple local on-premises sites to a virtual network using a VPN Gateway for the classic deployment model." services="vpn-gateway" documentationCenter="na"